Signs Your Lymphatic System Is Clogged

 How do you know if your lymphatic system is clogged?

-There are several tell-tale signs that lymphatic fluid is not moving effectively and that toxins are building up in your body.
+There are numerous signs that lymphatic fluid is not moving efficiently and that toxins are building up in your body.

-Simple issues that you have probably had at one time, or another include swelling of the hands where the rings that normally fit are suddenly tight and having enlarged lymph nodes in your neck when you are sick.
-However, there are many other symptoms that can indicate a clogged lymphatic system that you might not know about.
+Some common issues that you may have experienced include swelling of the hands and having enlarged lymph nodes in your neck when you are sick.
+However, there are many other symptoms that can signify a clogged lymphatic system.
+These include:

-1) Soreness/Stiffness – If you often wake up sore or stiff in the morning, you may have sluggish or congested lymph fluid.
-You may also notice that you feel pain that tends to move around place to place in the body.
+1) Soreness/Stiffness – If you frequently feel sore or stiff, you may have sluggish or congested lymph fluid.
+You may also have lingering pain or tightness that cannot be explained.

-6) Limb swelling – Swelling can occur in all or part of a limb or another part of the body.
-It can be difficult to fit into clothes, and jewelry and watches can feel tight.
+6) Swelling – Swelling can occur in all or part of a limb or another part of the body.
+It can be difficult to fit into clothes, shoes, and jewelry.
 At first the swelling may come and go.
+It may be difficult to discover what triggers the change of fluid retention.
 It may get worse during the day and go down overnight.
 Without treatment, it will usually become more severe and persistent.
-If your limbs are swollen you may experience aching, heaviness, difficulty with movement, repeated skin infections, hard and tight skin, folds developing in the skin, and pitting.
+If your limbs are swollen you may experience aching, heaviness, difficulty with movement, repeated skin infections, different skin texture, folds developing in the skin, and pitting.

-7) Sinus infections & allergies – Frequent sinus infections and worsening allergies are signs that your lymphatic fluid is not moving effectively, as are an increased occurrence of colds and the flu.
-When there is head congestion bacteria and viruses can travel from the nasal cavities into the stagnant fluid located in the sinus cavity, causing an infection.
-The feeling of having a stuffy head, congestion, lots of mucous on waking in the morning, or dental infections might also point to a backed up lymphatic system.
+7) Allergies – Repeated sinus infections, worsening allergies, and an increased occurrence of head colds are signs that your lymphatic fluid is not effectively moving.
+When there is sinus congestion, bacteria and viruses can drain from the nasal cavities into the stagnant fluid located in the sinus cavity, causing an infection.
+The feeling of having a stuffy nose, congestion, and lots of mucous are symptoms of a backed up lymphatic system.

-8) Brain fog – If the lymph fluid is not draining, plaques and other toxins build up in old cerebrospinal fluid and make us feel groggy, confused, and lethargic.
-Similarly, depression has been tied to clogged lymphatics.
+8) Brain fog – If the lymph fluid is not draining, toxins build up in old cerebrospinal fluid and causes you to feel exhausted, confused, and slow.
+Likewise, depression, anxiety, and mood swings have been tied to clogged lymphatics.